 Today’s New York City is filled with impressive architectural feats and beloved buildings that New Yorkers couldn’t picture any other way.
 But what if the city’s iconic skyline looked completely different?
 Never Built New York, a book by Greg Goldin and Sam Lubell answers this question, filling nearly 400 pages with information and photographs of elaborate construction projects that never were.
-Instead, these wild ideas have been collected and made into an exhibition, currently on view at the Queens Museum.
 The following selections are among the wildest and most surprising entries.

 10. Calvin Pollard’s Washington Monument